 “Although the identity of the dinosaur embryo could not be determined due to its state of preservation, I had recognized that the large eggs in the nest belonged to an oviraptorosaur, based on various characteristics of the eggshell.
 This meant that Baby Louie’s parents must have been truly gigantic, far larger than any known oviraptorosaur species at the time,” says Zelenitsky, who is an assistant professor in the Department of Geoscience.
 “In the absence of a formal identity, the specimen became known as Baby Louie,” a nickname given by Charlie Magovern, who first exposed the fossil after it came to the United States.

 Along with the dinosaur embryo, the Baby Louie fossil contains between six and eight very large eggs.
-These giant eggs were given their own scientific name, Macroelongatoolithus (meaning large elongate stone eggs).
-These are the largest-known type of dinosaur eggs, with eggs reaching up to 60 centimeters in length (the eggs associated with Baby Louie reach about 45 centimeters long) that are laid in ring-shaped clutches two to three meters in diameter and contain two dozen or more eggs.
+These giant eggs were given their own scientific name, Macroelongatoolithus (meaning large elongated stone eggs).
+These are the largest-known type of dinosaur eggs, with eggs reaching up to 60 centimeters (24 inches) in length (the eggs associated with Baby Louie reach about 45 centimeters or 18 inches long) that are laid in ring-shaped clutches two to three meters (six to ten feet) in diameter and contain two dozen or more eggs.
 The Baby Louie specimen was likely a part of one of these large ring-shaped nests.

 Eggshell fossil held key to identifying new species

 In 2007, a completely unrelated discovery turned up a solution to the mystery behind Baby Louie’s lineage: The first known giant oviraptorosaur, with an estimated body length of eight meters, was unearthed in northern China.
 At long last, oviraptorosaurs large enough to have been capable of laying eggs as large as Baby Louie’s were known to have existed.